-Legal aid is free to people who fall with our financial eligibility guidelines.
-If you are slightly over our guidelines, you may be required to pay some amount back to Yukon Legal Services Society.
+Legal aid is free to people who fall within our financial eligibility guidelines.
+If you are slightly over our guidelines, you may be required to pay some amount back to YLSS.
 If you receive money as a result of a settlement or judgment, you will probably have to repay some or all costs of your legal aid assistance.

-YLSS employs nine staff lawyers who work at four separate law offices.
-For a list of clinics and lawyers, see Offices, Hours, and Contacts.
+YLSS employs eleven staff lawyers who work at four separate law offices.
+For a list of clinics and lawyers, see our offices, hours, and contacts.
 Some private bar lawyers will also provide legal aid through agreements with YLSS.
-There is no difference in training and professional qualifications between staff and private lawyers providing legal aid - all provide high quality legal services.
+There is no difference in training and professional qualifications between staff and private lawyers providing legal aid—all provide high quality legal services.
 While you can request a specific lawyer when you apply for legal aid, there is no guarantee that the lawyer you requested will be assigned to you.

-Yukon Legal Services Society receives funding from Government of Yukon and the Federal Government of Canada, but is an independent, non-profit organization that provides legal help for people in the Yukon Territory.
+YLSS receives funding from Government of Yukon and the federal Government of Canada, but is an independent, non-profit organization that provides legal help for people in the Yukon Territory.
 We are not a government agency, organization or department.
-Yukon Legal Services Society is created and regulated by a law, the Legal Services Society Act.
-According to the law, Yukon Legal Services Society is governed by a Board of Directors appointed by the Yukon Territorial Minister of Justice and administered by an Executive Director.
+YLSS is created and regulated by a law, the Legal Services Society Act.
+According to the law, YLSS is governed by a Board of Directors appointed by the Yukon Territorial Minister of Justice and administered by an Executive Director.